Frequently asked questions

 - Some breathable sealants can be applied to paving as soon as it is laid.
 This is because they allow moisture to pass through.

-- Aways seek professional advice before applying.
+- Always seek professional advice before applying.

 What to expect: